-I had the idea for First in the Queue lies the premise that if we want things to change, we have to embody the change we wish to see.
-By doing this work, putting ourselves front and centre, in this context, it enables us to flourish and have better relationships with others.
+At the heart of First in the Queue lies the premise that if we want things to change, we have to embody the change we wish to see.
+By doing this work, putting ourselves front and centre, in this context, it enables us to flourish and have better working and private relationships with others.

-I’ve had my own mindfulness practice for many years (a pre-requite for teaching mindfulness to others) and have studied Mindfulness-Based Approaches at Bangor University’s School of Psychology.
+I’ve had my own mindfulness practice for many years (a pre-requisite for teaching mindfulness to others) and have studied Mindfulness-Based Approaches at Bangor University’s School of Psychology.
 In 2015 I became a certified .b teacher, teaching mindfulness to young people (11 – 18 years).

 For more information about mindfulness contact Sue here.